Hyrum-Coleman/oha/README.md

           Note: if used several times for the same host:port:target_host:target_port, a random choice is made --disable-color
           Disable the color scheme.
-      --unix-socket <UNIX_SOCKET>
-          Connect to a unix socket instead of the domain in the URL.
-Only for non-HTTPS URLs.
       --stats-success-breakdown
           Include a response status code successful or not successful breakdown for the time histogram and distribution statistics
       --db-url <DB_URL>